 The multi-city Ladies First Street Art festival, launched in 2019, promotes women street artists, who remain under-represented in the field.
-Organised by Mumbai-based graffiti artist collective Wicked Broz, Ladies First Street Art festival aims to “highlight the work of female street artists, bring more women to the streets in India while creating public assets that put the country on the global map”.
+Organised by Mumbai-based graffiti artist collective Wicked Broz, Ladies First Street Art festival aims to “highlight the work of female street artists, bring more women to the streets in India while creating public assets that put the country on the global map.”

 At the flagship edition in Mumbai, Ladies First has covered over 10,000 square feet of walls in the Marol Arts Village, all of them adorned by works by women.
 Talks, workshops, film screenings and performances around and of street art as well as dance and hip-hop, which are synonymous with global street art culture, are part of the festival every year.

 Anpu Varkey, Avantika Mathur and Lena McCarthy were among the artists who participated in the 2021 edition, which was simultaneously held in Mumbai, Gurugram and Dehradun.
 Although audience participation was restricted during this instalment on account of the pandemic, some of the activities were streamed live on Instagram.
-The third edition is scheduled to be held in 2022.

 Check out more visual arts festivals here.